 Welcome to my homepage.
-I am a scholar of modern Japanese history based at the Institute for the Research in Humanities 人文科学研究所 at Kyōto University, Japan.
+I am a scholar of modern Japanese history based at the Institute for Asian Studies at Leipzig University, Germany.
 I research and teach the social and intellectual history of twentieth-century Japan, focusing on social movements, technology, and environmentalism.

 November 13, 2023